-Before applying water or cleaning solution on the mat, you have to clear all the dry dirt like small twigs, leaves, stones, and pebbles, etc. Use the broom, brush, and dustpan to remove all the loose dirt properly.
-You may think why waste time in sweeping and want to hose the mat and remove all dirt.
+Before applying water or cleaning solution on the mat, you have to clear all the dry dirt like small twigs, leaves, stones, pebbles, etc. Use the broom, brush, and dustpan to remove all the loose dirt properly.
+You may think why waste time sweeping and want to hose the mat and remove all dirt?
 Before doing such a thing, know that applying water without cleaning the primary dust is suicidal.

-The dust and sands, other loose elements will stick to the mat once you apply water.
+The dust and sand, other loose elements will stick to the mat once you apply water.
 And then it will take much more time to clean the mat completely.
 So sweep first.
 Follow the steps properly and your trampoline will have a fresh look, we promise.

 While sweeping the mat, try to cover the spring pad and springs as well.
 You should use a soft broom.
 The hard broom may damage the spring pad and mat as well.
 But take care if there is any dirt left under the spring pad.

 After sweeping away dirt from the mat, your trampoline will look better.
 If you inspect properly then, you will find some bird poops, mud, and other unwanted dirt attached to the mat.
-For this, you have to apply the water.
-One of the smartest ways of applying water is using a water pipe with hose attachment.
+For this, you have to apply water.
+One of the smartest ways of applying water is using a water pipe with a hose attachment.

-With hose pipe, you can apply water with certain power and thus most of the dirt attachments will be removed from the mat.
+With a hose pipe, you can apply water with certain power and thus most of the dirt attachments will be removed from the mat.
 If you have a garden or a car or both, this hose pipe will help you to clean them also.
 It will be great if you can angle the trampoline slightly before applying water.
 This way the water can drain naturally and quickly.

 While applying water you can clean the springs and frames as well.
 If they are not galvanized dry them as soon as possible.
 Before applying water remove the enclosure net and spring pad.

 If there is no dirt left after sweeping and hosing, there is no need to apply soap water and scrub the mat.
-Otherwise, you have to apply the soap water and scrub the mat gently.
+Otherwise, you have to apply the soap and water and scrub the mat gently.
 Apply and scrub gradually and cover all over the mat.
 Beware of using a chemical or hard brush to scrub.
 They may severely damage the jumping mat.

 Rinsing the Mat